 Reasons to Go to a Coding Bootcamp

-Coding bootcamps are particularly popular among those who are looking to transition into a new career in technology.
+Coding bootcamps are particularly popular among those who are looking to transition into new careers in technology.
 Bootcamps are also popular among those who are looking to build new skills to help them unlock better jobs in the evolving workforce.

-This is in large part because coding bootcamps are focused on helping students get hired after they graduate.
-This is a key benchmark bootcamps use for measuring their success.
+This is largely because coding bootcamps are focused on helping students get hired after they graduate.
+This is a key benchmark that bootcamps use to measure their success.
 Many of the best coding bootcamps offer comprehensive career support to their students.
 Bootcamps also offer technical interview practice to help candidates prepare for the job search process.

 Coding bootcamps have developed a new model of education focused on skills acquisition and employability.
 Bootcamps have also built a good reputation for investing in student success.
-This is contrary to colleges and universities, which often invest in non-academic resources such as more administrators and better amenities for students.
+This is contrary to colleges and universities, which often invest in non-academic resources such as administration and amenities for students.